-Bjorn Nansen is a lecturer in Media and Communications at the University of Melbourne.
-He is a member of the Research Unit in Public Cultures (RUPC) and Transforming Technologies Research Unit (TTRU), within the Faculty of Arts, and a member of the Microsoft Research Centre for Social Natural User Interfaces in the Faculty of Engineering.
+Bjorn Nansen is a senior lecturer in Media and Communications at the University of Melbourne.
+He is a member of the Research Unit in Public Cultures (RUPC) within the Faculty of Arts, and a member of the Microsoft Research Centre for Social Natural User Interfaces (SocialNUI) in the Faculty of Engineering.

 2012 ARC Discovery Early Career Researcher Award DE130100735, Children’s Active Video Games: Family Perceptions, Uses and Negotiations.
 CI: Nansen, B. $365,000.
 2013-2015.

 2012 Australian Communications Consumer Action Network (ACCAN) Grants Scheme, Death and the Internet: Consumer Issues for Planning and Managing Digital Legacies and Data.
 CIs: Gibbs, M, Arnold, M, Kohn, T, and Nansen, B. $51,492.

 2011 Australian Communications Consumer Action Network (ACCAN) Grants Scheme, High-Speed Broadband and Household Media Ecologies.
 CIs: Wilken, R, Arnold, M, Nansen, B, and Gibbs, R. $45,934.